2015 New York Jets season

-The 2015 New York Jets season was the franchise's 46th season in the National Football League and the 56th overall.
+The 2015 season was the New York Jets' 46th in the National Football League (NFL) and their 56th overall.
 The team improved on their 4–12 record in 2014 under former head Coach Rex Ryan.
 Under new head coach Todd Bowles, they succeeded in matching their previous season’s win count in just five games, starting 4–1.
 Prior to the season, the Jets made a number of moves, including, re-acquiring Darrelle Revis and Antonio Cromartie, two cornerbacks who were instrumental in the Jets previous defensive success, and obtaining Ryan Fitzpatrick and Brandon Marshall in trades.
 The team regressed to 5–5, before going on a five-game winning streak, clinching their first winning season since 2010.
 However, it wasn't enough to make the playoffs, as they lost to the Buffalo Bills in Week 17 and the Pittsburgh Steelers defeated the Cleveland Browns.
 The Steelers, who also finished 10–6, clinched the final AFC playoff spot over the Jets based on a better record vs. common opponents.
-The Jets finished the season as the league's only team with a winning record to not make the playoffs, and as of 2021, this was the last Jets team to post a winning record.
+The Jets finished the season as the league's only team with a winning record to not make the playoffs, and as of 2024, this was the last Jets team to post a winning record.
 This was also tied with the 2020 Miami Dolphins season as the closest quarterback Ryan Fitzpatrick came to making the playoffs in his 17-year career.